SupaluckN/-SupaluckN-JavaScript-Fetch-API-JSON/README.md

-# test
+# JavaScript Fetch a JSON file.

-just for testing...
+This is just an example for demostration how to use the JavaScript Fetch a JSON file.